dogweather/rails-docker-compose/README.md

 ## How to Dockerize your Rails app

 0. Install Docker somehow.
 I use [Docker for Mac](https://www.docker.com/docker-mac).
 1. Copy the three config files to an existing Rails project.
+Make `run.sh` executable, e.g., `chmod +x run.sh`.
 2. Edit your development database settings to connect to Postgres at host `db`, username `postgres`, password empty string.
 3. Spin it up with `docker-compose up`.